 'I don't suppose I shall care for him, and I am quite sure he won't care for me,' replied Lord Henry smiling, and he took Hallward by the arm, and almost led him into the house. p.
 27-28

 Lord Henry’s assurance that neither he nor Dorian shall "care for" each other characterizes Basil’s passionate feelings for Dorian as a kind of possessiveness.
-However, the source of Basil’s anxiety changes with the next revision, where Wilde gives him more lines of explanation and accordingly alters Lord Henry’s response.
-The revision thus proceeds:
+However, the source of Basil’s anxiety changes with the next revision, where Wilde gives him more lines of explanation and accordingly alters Lord Henry’s response:

 'Don't take away from me the one person that makes life absolutely lovely to me, and that gives my art whatever wonder or charm it possesses.
 Mind.
 Harry, I trust you.'
 He spoke very slowly, and the words seemed wrung out of him almost against his will.